bonomani/devmon/docs/TEMPLATES.md

 ```

 The thresholds file comprises one entry per line, each containing three to four fields separated by colons:
-- The first field: The OID for which the threshold is applied
+- The first field: The `OID` for which the threshold is applied
-- The second field: The color assigned if the threshold is met
+- The second field: The `color` assigned if the threshold is met
 - The third field: contains threshold values
-  - Cannot currently use OIDs (this is a feature request, please vote for it!)
+  - **OID templating is not supported** (this is a feature request, please vote for it!)
-- The fourth field: is the threshold message, that is a string that can contains OIDs, enclosed in {}
+- The fourth field: is the threshold message: a string that can contains OIDs, enclosed in {}
-  - If the message contains an OID of type 'repeater': They have to share indexes with the first field
+  - If the message contains an OID of type `repeater`: They have to share indexes with the first field
-  - And the message can also contain an OID of type 'non-repeater'
+  - The alarm message can also contain an OID of type `non-repeater`

 ### The evaluation order
 The operator `precision` is evaluated **first**: A higher precision holds higher priority.